Punctelia hypoleucites: Taxonomy

 The lichen was first described as a new species by Finnish botanist William Nylander in 1858 as Parmelia hypoleucites.
 The type specimens were collected in Pico de Orizaba, Veracruz, Mexico, by Fritz Müller, who sent them to Nylander for identification.
 Nylander mentioned its similarity to Parmelia saxatilis, but noted that it was smoother, with a paler underside and whitish rhizines (root-like structures).
 The specific epithet combines the Greek prefix hypo- ("under") with a form of the word leukos ("white").
 Although Nylander did not mention it in his text, Müller sent two specimens from Veracruz, both of which were assigned the name Parmelia hypoleucites by Nylander.
 The smaller one of them is attached to bark (and is thus clearly corticolous), but it is poorly developed and lacks conidia (asexual spores) and apothecia (ascus-bearing structures).
 The second specimen is much larger, has conidia, but has a clean undersurface indicative of having grown on rock.
-In 1965, Mason Hale designated the larger specimen as the type for the species, a decision that was followed by Hildur Krog and T.D.V.
-Swinscow in their 1977 study of the Parmelia borreri species group.
+In 1965, Mason Hale designated the larger specimen as the type for the species, a decision that was followed by Hildur Krog and Dougal Swinscow in their 1977 study of the Parmelia borreri species group.

 A few years later, William and Chicita Culberson reported their observations on the differences in the length of the conidia in populations of P. hypoleucites collected from Arizona and Mexico.
 They noted that the long-form conidia morphs (P. hypoleucites) grew on bark and had a range restricted to woodlands of the Mexican highlands, while the short-form conidia morphs grew on rocks and were widespread in south-central North America, with few occurrences in regions with the long-form morph.
 They used this dimorphism to distinguish the short-form morph as a distinct species, P. semansiana, using the larger of Müller's specimens as the type of this new species, and designated the smaller, corticolous specimen as the type for Parmelia hypoleucites.
 Later, in a 2003 study, Robert Shaw Egan found P. semansiana to be identical with P. graminicola.

 Krog transferred Parmelia hypoleucites and 21 other Parmelia species with rounded (punctate) pseudocyphellae (tiny pores that facilitate gas exchange) to the newly circumscribed genus Punctelia in 1982.
 The lichen is known colloquially as the "southwestern speckled shield lichen".